Jonathangmit/scriptingGMITproject/README.md

 The results in section 7 of analysis output.txt show that in each case with a p value set at 0.01 the null hypothesis is rejected from this we can infer that each attribute does signify a difference in species.

+## 4.1.6 SVC analysis to determine train / test size & C value

+This demonstrates that the SVC algorithm is robust given its lack of change in accuracy over the increased number of test samples the implication is that the limits of it predictive capablility are met with a relativley low number training samples when used on this data set.

-## 4.1.5 SVC examination (Kernel = linear , C =1.5, default data sampling)
+## 4.1.7 SVC examination (Kernel = linear , C =1.5, train size = 60, test size = 90)

-The SVC examination yields a result in a range of accuracy 0.92 to 1.0 (average 0.96) when using the default training set of 25% of the data points.

 The confusion matrix confirms that the SVC algorithm is capable of identifying Iris Setosa with 100% accuracy from the test set.

 The confusion matrix confirms that the SVC machine learning method still has an error potential when discerning between Iris Versicolour and Iris Virginica although some runs can yeild an accuracy of 1.
 Recall of both these class of flower can on some occasions be perfect (recall value of 1) but this is not consistant with the model recording non perfect recall values for both classes virginica and versicolour.

 Precision values obtained from the matrix again show the SVC algorithm although correct most of the time is not perfect at predicting the classification of Virginica and Versicolour.

-  # 4.1.5.1 Investigation with 10 runs with default train/test settings
-0.9736, 1.0, 0.9210, 0.9210, 1.0, 0.9473, 1.0, 0.9736, 0.9473, 0.9473
-Average = 0.9632 to 4 d.p

-  # 4.1.5.2 Investigation with 10 runs changing train settings.
-Further investigation into the effect of increasing the training set size (hand calculated) showed little improvement in accuracy with accuracys for 25,50,75 & 100 value train sets giving (average) accuracy values of 0.962, 0.976, 0.97 and 0.974 respectivly.
-Thus we can conclude that increasing the training set in this algorithm at best yeilds an increase in accuracy less than 0.02.
-During this data aquisition the test set was held constant at 25 samples.

-This demonstrates that the SVC algorithm is robust given its lack of change in accuracy over the increased number of test samples the implication is that the limits of it predictive capablility are met with a relativley low number training samples when used on this data set.

-The recall score for Iris setosa was always 1 throughout the investigation, this confirms that the Iris setosa is fully classifiable based on the provided data set.

 ## 4.5 Conclusions
 Based on the data and the current analysis perfomed the following conclusions can be made.